paulkarpenko/us-code-ui/uscode/title-17-copyrights/chapter-001-subject-matter-and-scope-of-copyright.md

 The date of enactment of the Digital Performance Right in Sound Recordings Act of 1995, referred to in subsec. (d)(4)(B)(iii), (C), is the date of enactment of Pub.
 L. 104–39, which was approved Nov.
 1, 1995.

-Section 6(b)(3) of the Copyright Royalty and Distribution Reform Act of 2004, referred to in subsec. (f)(1)(A), (B), (2)(A), (B), is section 6(b)(3) of Pub.
-L. 108–419, which is set out as a note under [section 801 of this title](./chapter-008-proceedings-by-copyright-royalty-judges.md#section-801).

-The effective date of the Copyright Royalty and Distribution Reform Act of 2004, referred to in subsec. (f)(4)(A), is the effective date of Pub.
+The effective date of the Copyright Royalty and Distribution Reform Act of 2004, referred to in subsec. (f)(3)(A), is the effective date of Pub.
 L. 108–419, which is 6 months after Nov.
 30, 2004, subject to transition provisions, see section 6 of Pub.
 L. 108–419, set out as an Effective Date; Transition Provisions note under [section 801 of this title](./chapter-008-proceedings-by-copyright-royalty-judges.md#section-801).

-The Webcaster Settlement Act of 2008, referred to in subsec. (f)(5)(D), is Pub.
+The Webcaster Settlement Act of 2008, referred to in subsec. (f)(4)(D), is Pub.
 L. 110–435, Oct.
 16, 2008, 122 Stat.
 4974, which amended this section and enacted provisions set out as a note under [section 101 of this title](./chapter-001-subject-matter-and-scope-of-copyright.md#section-101).
 For complete classification of this Act to the Code, see Short Title of 2008 Amendment note set out under [section 101 of this title](./chapter-001-subject-matter-and-scope-of-copyright.md#section-101) and Tables.

-The Webcaster Settlement Act of 2009, referred to in subsec. (f)(5)(D), is Pub.
+The Webcaster Settlement Act of 2009, referred to in subsec. (f)(4)(D), is Pub.
 L. 111–36, June 30, 2009, 123 Stat.
 1926, which amended this section and enacted provisions set out as a note under [section 101 of this title](./chapter-001-subject-matter-and-scope-of-copyright.md#section-101).
 For complete classification of this Act to the Code, see Short Title of 2009 Amendment note set out under [section 101 of this title](./chapter-001-subject-matter-and-scope-of-copyright.md#section-101) and Tables.

-The date of the enactment of the Webcaster Settlement Act of 2009, referred to in subsec. (f)(5)(F), is the date of the enactment of Pub.
+The date of the enactment of the Webcaster Settlement Act of 2009, referred to in subsec. (f)(4)(F), is the date of the enactment of Pub.
 L. 111–36, which was approved June 30, 2009.

 #### Amendments
+2018—Subsec. (f)(1).
+Pub.
+L. 115–264, § 103(a)(1), added par.
+(1) and struck out former par.
+(1) which related to the determination of reasonable rates and terms of royalty payments for certain subscription and satellite digital audio transmissions.

+Subsec. (f)(2) to (5).
+Pub.
+L. 115–264, § 103(a), redesignated pars.
+(3) to (5) as (2) to (4), respectively, and struck out former par.
+(2) which related to the determination of reasonable rates and terms of royalty payments for certain types of public performances of sound recordings.

+Subsec. (f)(4)(C).
+Pub.
+L. 115–264, § 103(g)(1), substituted “under paragraph (3)” for “under paragraph (4)”.

+Subsec. (g)(2).
+Pub.
+L. 115–264, § 302(c)(1), substituted “Except as provided for in paragraph (6), a nonprofit collective designated by the Copyright Royalty Judges” for “An agent designated” in introductory provisions.

+Subsec. (g)(3).
+Pub.
+L. 115–264, § 302(c)(2), in introductory provisions, substituted “nonprofit collective designated by the Copyright Royalty Judges” for “nonprofit agent designated”, “another designated nonprofit collective” for “another designated agent”, “such nonprofit collective” for “such nonprofit agent”, and “of such collective” for “of such agent”.

+Subsec. (g)(4).
+Pub.
+L. 115–264, § 302(c)(3), substituted “nonprofit collective” for “designated agent” and substituted “such collective” for “such agent” in two places.

+Subsec. (g)(5).
+Pub.
+L. 115–264, § 302(a), added par.
+(5).

+Subsec. (g)(6).
+Pub.
+L. 115–264, § 302(b), added par.
+(6).

+Subsec. (g)(7).
+Pub.
+L. 115–264, § 302(c)(4), added par.
+(7).

+Subsec. (i).
+Pub.
+L. 115–264, § 103(b), struck out subsec. (i).
+Text read as follows: “License fees payable for the public performance of sound recordings under section 106(6) shall not be taken into account in any administrative, judicial, or other governmental proceeding to set or adjust the royalties payable to copyright owners of musical works for the public performance of their works.
+It is the intent of Congress that royalties payable to copyright owners of musical works for the public performance of their works shall not be diminished in any respect as a result of the rights granted by section 106(6).”

 2010—Subsec. (b).
 Pub.
 L. 111–295, § 6(f)(1), substituted “118(f)” for “118(g)”.

 Subsec. (f)(2)(B).
 Pub.
 L. 111–295, § 6(b), substituted “Judges shall base their decision” for “Judges shall base its decision” in introductory provisions.